TAM Local: Community Art Shows

 Located in the classrooms on the third floor, Gottfried and Mary Fuchs Foundation Education Wing.

-Tacoma Art Museum offers a Community Art Show Program featuring a rotation of four 11-week shows throughout the calendar year.
+Tacoma Art Museum offers a Community Art Show Program featuring four shows throughout the calendar year.
 The Community Art Show Program serves TAM’s mission of connecting people through art by providing a space for community partners to gather and share their unique artistic talents, cultures, and perspectives.
 The program enriches our visitor’s experiences by building awareness about the vibrant arts community in our region, highlighting local talent, and encouraging involvement in the arts.

 On view July 11 – September 27, 2018